Military engineering: Ancient Times

+Middle Ages

-For about 600 years after the fall of the Roman empire, the practice of military engineering barely evolved in the west.
+For about 600 years after the fall of the Roman Empire, the practice of military engineering barely evolved in the west.
 In fact, much of the classic techniques and practices of Roman military engineering were lost.
 Through this period, the foot soldier (who was pivotal to much of the Roman military engineering capability) was largely replaced by mounted soldiers.
 It was not until later in the Middle Ages, that military engineering saw a revival focused on siege warfare.

 Military engineers planned castles and fortresses.
 When laying siege, they planned and oversaw efforts to penetrate castle defenses.
 When castles served a military purpose, one of the tasks of the sappers was to weaken the bases of walls to enable them to be breached before means of thwarting these activities were devised.
 Broadly speaking, sappers were experts at demolishing or otherwise overcoming or bypassing fortification systems.

 With the 14th-century development of gunpowder, new siege engines in the form of cannons appeared.
 Initially military engineers were responsible for maintaining and operating these new weapons just as had been the case with previous siege engines.
 In England, the challenge of managing the new technology resulted in the creation of the Office of Ordnance around 1370 in order to administer the cannons, armaments and castles of the kingdom.
 Both military engineers and artillery formed the body of this organization and served together until the office's successor, the Board of Ordnance was disbanded in 1855.

 In comparison to older weapons, the cannon was significantly more effective against traditional medieval fortifications.
 Military engineering significantly revised the way fortifications were built in order to be better protected from enemy direct and plunging shot.
 The new fortifications were also intended to increase the ability of defenders to bring fire onto attacking enemies.
 Fort construction proliferated in 16th-century Europe based on the trace italienne design.